 Slowly but surely, some abilities returned.
 Six months after the initial episode, I was able to read a book again; eight months later, numbers started to make more sense.
 I managed to stay awake until 11pm for my best friend’s fiftieth birthday celebrations.
 It seemed like I was on the mend, and while I was still much slower than I had been before, I was feeling better.
 Until 29th April, 2007, when I suddenly started speaking gobbledeegook.
 People started asking me if I was OK but nonsense words kept coming out.
 I had a sense that what I had said sounded strange and that people were looking at me a bit funny but I couldn’t find the words in my head to express this.
 Then I lost all sensation in one arm and a friend recognized that I was having a stroke.
 He drove me to the nearest hospital where, yet again, the doctors refused to believe that there was anything physically wrong with me, saying that I was too young for a stroke and that it was all in my head.
 The paralysis passed within an hour but I was left exhausted for weeks.

 I realized that unless I got adequate medical attention I was probably going to die.
 I researched stroke specialists all over the world and asked if they would see me.
 One doctor in Canada wrote back, saying that I probably had a PFO (patent foramen ovale, a kind of hole in the heart) through which blood clots were passing and making their way to the brain (paradoxical emboli).
 That man was Dr David Spence, Director of the Stroke Prevention & Atherosclerosis Research Centre in London, Ontario.
-After starting warfarin, my then-husband and I flew to Canada, where a rather large hole was found to be opening on every heartbeat.
+After starting warfarin, I flew to Canada, where a rather large hole was found to be opening on every heartbeat.
 Dr Spence found loss of function and sensitivity mainly on the right side of my body, specifically my eye, face, wrist, and ankle.
 He diagnosed me with left parietal lobe, posterior left temporal lobe, and frontal lobe damage and told me that some of the cognitive skills I had lost could come back but there was no guarantee.
 What we should focus on was the prevention of further strokes by closing the PFO.
 So I travelled to the UK to have surgery for a titanium implant to be placed inside my heart, about which, I have to say, I felt nothing but relief.
 I had been living with the effects of brain damage for 15 months—having a diagnosis at last was actually a joy!

 As for my recovery from the cognitive damage (as opposed to my recovery from the surgery, which is another story in itself!), I got my sense of balance back (and those high heels came straight back out of the cupboard!) and while I don’t think I’ll ever have that quick mathematical skill again, that’s what calculators are for, right?
-I still struggle if I don’t get enough sleep, but I am back on the red wine and very much able to socialize again.
+I still struggle if I don’t get enough sleep, and I find loud, noisy environments very challenging, but I am back on the red wine and very much able to socialize again.
 I found that I was unable to return to my busy office, but also found that I didn’t really want to.
 I set up a lovely quiet office at home, overlooking the garden and with two soppy spaniels keeping me company.
 My reading skills came back, although I still find academic books a bit of a challenge, and often forget what I’ve read …. but that’s OK because it means I read books over and over again with the same joy!
 And I started writing again, and giving seminars and speeches!
 These things now give me even more happiness than they used to because I truly believed I would never write another book or give another speech again.

 I learnt many things about brain damage through this experience.
 We don’t realize how fragile the brain is (even slight bumps to the head can cause all sorts of problems) but likewise, we don’t realize how much the brain can recover.
 Even if you’ve been given the all-clear after having a car accident, taking some time to shut your brain down for a week or so (no stress, no alcohol, lots of sleep) can help prevent problems that may not become apparent until a few months later.